 The university’s Student Outreach and Recruitment office is available on live chat or via Zoom to assist with questions about San José State University and its programs, as well as the admissions process.

-For advising information, students can contact Rima Nemali, director of the CPGE Student Success Center.
+For advising information, students can contact Verenice Rojas, academic advisor at the CPGE Student Success Center.

 The College of Professional and Global Education Student Success Center is here to help undergraduate students in the college achieve academic success.
 Advisors can work with students to develop plans that help them attain their personal, educational, and professional goals through academic advising as well as peer mentoring and tutoring.
 Advisors will also provide guidance on academic probation and other SJSU policies and procedures.

 Advising appointments are available virtually and there are also opportunities for virtual drop-in advising.
-Starting in Fall 2022, advising appointments will be available both in person and virtually.
+Starting in Fall 2022, advising appointments will be available virtually.